larson-group/clubb_release/Readme.txt

 FCFLAGS includes "-DSCALARS" and do a make clean, make, and make install.

-Initially, the sclr arrays are configured to contain two vertical columns containing copies of thl and rt ( first and second elements, respectively).
+Initially, the sclr arrays are configured to contain two vertical columns containing copies of thl and rt (the first and second elements, respectively).
-The code if sufficently general the an arbitrary number of scalars can be added with a small number of modifications.
+The code is sufficently general that an arbitrary number of scalars can be added with a small number of modifications.
 The following files must be adjusted to customize the scalars: